Trupti-2410/skills/youtube/youtubechannel.md

 **d)your videos**

+## Lets start with how to create your Youtube channel.

+## Step 1: LOGIN:
+USECASE 1: USER SHOULD BE ABLE TO LOGIN THROUGH GMAIL ACCOUNT.
-As we all have Gmail account we have to sign in from it to create our own channel. very first, go on youtube page. at the right corner of the page you will see the **sign in** option. for sign in you have to give the registerd email id and its creidentals. after registering you will get a new youtube page where your page is synced with your gmail account. once you get into the page, again at your right hand corner you will be displayed with some character image or your profile picture of gmail account.
+  TEST CASE 1: STEP 1: As we all have Gmail account we have to sign in from it to create our own channel.
+                       Go on youtube page. at the right corner of the page you will see the **sign in** option. for sign in you have to                        give the registerd email id and its creidentals. after registering you will get a new youtube page where your page is synced with your gmail account. once you get into the page, again at your right hand corner you will be displayed with some character image or                          your profile picture of gmail account.

-## Further follow the steps,

-a)after signing in to the youtube page,click on the profile logo and you will get dropbox in that select **Channel**.
+              STEP 2: After signing in to the youtube page,click on the profile logo and you will get dropbox in that select **CHANNEL**

-b)you can have your own gmail account name else you can also go with the custom name as the options are avialable.

-c)after these you will get messsge that your account has been generated. after these you can also upload profile picture as of your choice.
+                      After these you will get messsge that your account has been generated. after these you can also upload profile                           picture as of your choice.

-d) if you have your own website and if you want to promote it through youtube you can also give the url of website.
+              STEP 3: If you have your own website and if you want to promote it through youtube you can also give the url of website.

-e)save all the changes. after these you will be redirect to the your youtube channel page.
+              STEP 4: Save all the changes.
+After these you will be redirect to the your **youtube channel page**.

-Now we will go further for advance settings of our channel.
-In settings
+USECASE 2: ADVANCE SETTINGS OF YOUR CHANNEL.
+ TEST CASE 2: STEP 1: In settings,

-a)go to channel. in channel you will get basic information form to fill up, fill it accordingly. you will also get the subcriber count if you want the count of subscriber then enable it.
+                      Go to channel.
+In channel you will get basic information form to fill up, fill it accordingly. you will also get                         the subcriber count if you want the count of subscriber then enable it.

-b)in advance settings you have to verify your account. give your email and you will get verification code. after these your channel will be verified. your new youtube channel is created.
+               STEP 2: In advance settings you have to verify your account. give your email and you will get verification code.After                            these your channel will be verified.
+               STEP 3: Your new Youtube channel is created.

 ## IF YOU WANT EARN FROM YOUTUBE CHANNEL(MONETIZATION OF YOUR CHANNEL):